Sygnus Real Estate records loss

 |

-SYGNUS Real Estate Finance (SRF), the specialty real estate investment company of the Sygnus Group, chalked up a loss of $99.95 billion during its first quarter (Q1 2022) as a publicly traded company.
+SYGNUS Real Estate Finance (SRF), the specialty real estate investment company of the Sygnus Group, chalked up a loss of $99.95 million during its first quarter (Q1 2022) as a publicly traded company.

 This represents a decline from the net profit of $25.24 million recorded during Q1 of 2021.
 During the first quarter ended November 2021, SRF, which has been operating for a little over two years, attributes the net loss in Q1 2022 to the timing differences in the unlocking of value from real estate investment assets versus the interim carrying costs deployed in unlocking that value.